ytyeoh/toyota/content/blog/harrier.en.md

 [guarant]
    [[guarantee.link]]
      title= "5-Year Warranty*"
-     description= "5-year warranty from the date of first registration with unlimited mileage."
+     description= "5-year warranty from the date of first registration with unlimited mileage.<br>Terms and conditions apply.*" img= "harrier-32"
-<br>Terms and conditions apply.*
-     img= "harrier-32"

 +++